gsfaigan/ai-midi-creator/README.md

 ## Features

-- 16-step drum sequencer with 5 drum sounds
+- 32-step sequencer
-- Piano roll with multiple octaves
 - AI-powered generation
-- Tempo control (60-180 BPM)
+- Tempo control
-- Play, pause, stop, clear, and random pattern generation
+- Play, pause, stop, clear
 - Export to txt (for opening in the site later) and export to MIDI (for opening in a DAW)